Blackstone planning to create new hedge fund - FT

-The new fund will invite managers to sell their interesting trading ideas in exchange for a fee and it will be run by former Duquesne Capital partner, Greg Geiling, the daily said. (r.reuters.com/teq28t)
+The new fund will invite managers to sell their interesting trading ideas in exchange for a fee and it will be run by former Duquesne Capital partner, Greg Geiling, the daily said. ()

 The business paper said that Blackstone was already running the fund quietly for several months, inviting investments from its biggest institutional clients.